 Thomas Carroll focuses on methodological and technological innovation at the intersection of finance and international security for The MITRE Corporation, a non-profit corporation operating Federally Funded Research and Development Centers.
 His full bio can be found here.
 He co-teaches STIA 475: IT & International Security along with Christina Ray.

 Jane Carter Ingram has over 15 years of experience working to measure and integrate natural capital into economic development and poverty reduction.
 Currently, she co-leads a Powell Center/SESYNC working group on developing a natural capital accounting system for the US, is a Conservation Fellow at the Wildlife Conservation Society, a member of the Science Advisory Committee for the Science for Nature and People Partnership and serves on the Technical Advisory Group member for the UNDP Equator Initiative.
 Her full bio can be found here.
 She teaches STIA 332: CLab: Nature in Development.

 Dr. Cheung was Director of GISCience Programs for the American Association of Geographers and is now a transportation safety analyst at the National Transportation Safety Board.
 His full bio can be found here.
 He teaches STIA/ENST 441: Geographic Info Sessions.

-Thomas Cronin is a Research Geologist with the US Geologic Survey, a world-renowned scholar of climate change and oceans, and a veteran of multiple scientific expeditions to Antarctica and elsewhere.
+Thomas Cronin is a Research Geologist with the US Geological Survey, a world-renowned scholar of climate change and oceans, and a veteran of multiple scientific expeditions to Antarctica and elsewhere.
 His full bio can be found here.
-He teaches STIA 370: Oceans.
+He teaches STIA 370: Oceanography.